Call us today: 800.645.9145

 I would wager that even as grown adults, most teachers would still shrink from a discussion about penultimate versus antepenultimate syllables, and up until a school trip to Chile, I was in the same boat.
 Learning about how to emphasize syllables in Spanish, which had never meant more to me before than losing a half-point on a quiz, suddenly became of the utmost importance to me.
 On this trip, proper pronunciation meant that I could make a Chilean friend or haggle for a street snack with confidence and authority.
 I adored being able to take each and every lesson from my classes and immediately apply them to the speaking, listening, and reading that I did in the streets and shops of this new place.
 I saw the value of these new skills as they opened new doors and possibilities for me every day.

-To learn even more about “Immersive Learning”, read this article, but suffice it say, when students realize that knowledge is the key to new experiences and greater insight into the mysterious world that is constantly unfolding around them, they will become eager learners.
+To learn even more about “Immersive Learning”, read this article, but suffice to say, when students realize that knowledge is the key to new experiences and greater insight into the mysterious world that is constantly unfolding around them, they will become eager learners.
 Travel provides these immediate, hands-on experiences throughout every moment of a student trip.
 Whether it’s visiting a world-class museum full of hands-on science exhibits, seeing a live music performance, or wandering among the remains of a historical ruin where decisions were made that changed the world, students on a trip will be engaged as you’ve never seen them before.

 When you think of your students on a field trip or remember your own student travels, you will inevitably connect these out-of-the-classroom excursions with visions of an almost-euphoria.
 Travel shakes up the usual routine and introduces students to a myriad of emotions which many studies credit as a significant help in the learning process.
 First, they’ll be having fun – spending time with friends, experiencing new things, being able to move around.
 There will be laughter and joy, and these positive emotions release serotonin, which helps with learning and memory.
 Remember the exultation I felt on my trips, savoring a bit of freedom and adventure just as much as I remember my scholastic takeaways – mostly because I was too excited about everything to take the time to categorize some activities as “boring” or “academic” and disregard them.